ornladios/ADIOS2/docs/user_guide/source/advice/advice.rst

 7. Define your data structure: set of variables and attributes before developing.
 Data hierarchies/models can be built on top of ADIOS 2.

-8. Read the documentation for :ref:`Supported Engines` before targetting development for a particular engine
+8. Read the documentation for :ref:`Supported Engines` before targeting development for a particular engine

 9. MPI development: treat ``ADIOS`` constructor/destructor (``adios2_init``/``adios2_finalize``) and Engine ``Open`` and ``Close`` always as collective functions.
 For the most part, ADIOS 2 API functionality is local, but other Engine functions might follow other rules, :ref:`Supported Engines`.